Radarman 3rd Class. Sailor. Family Man. Knighted Santa. GranVida Resident.

 Richard has also been blessed to be a Commodore (Chief Officer) three other times: Isthmus Yacht Club on Catalina Island (where JoAnne was also Commodore); the L.A.
 Harbor Association, which included 12 yacht clubs in the L.A.
 Basin; and Honorary Staff Commodore of the Southern California Yachting Association, which has jurisdiction over 92 yacht clubs.

 In addition, he was on the U.S. Sailing Board of Directors for another four years.
-In this role, Richard was in charge of the Mallory Trophy (the oldest trophy for U.S. high school sailing).
+In this role, Richard was in charge of the Mallory Trophy (the oldest trophy for those between college and Olympic level sailing).
 The Mallory Trophy is said to date back to Sir Admiral Nelson.

 Here Comes Santa Claus – And It’s Richard, Again

-In 2006, he was invited to Branson, Missouri, for the Santa Claus Conventions, together with over 400 real bearded Santas and again in 2016 with another 900 bearded Santas.
+In 2006, he attended the first reunion in Branson, Missouri, for the Santa Claus Conventions, together with over 400 real bearded Santas and again in 2016 with 900 bearded Santas.

-“I even got knighted—in kilts—by the Clan Claus Society and am an upstanding member of the Fraternal Order of Real Bearded Santa Clauses (FORBS) to promote a positive image of Santa.”
+“I even got knighted—in kilts—by the Clan Claus Society and am a life-member of the Fraternal Order of Real Bearded Santa Clauses (FORBS) to promote a positive image of Santa.”

 Small Town.
 Great Life.